 That’s quite the semantic payload of medieval artistic imagery.
-A dragon – a small dragn – is in itself of course a very medieval image.
-A deer-hound is an ancient and defunct breed which is essential the Platnic ideal of the medieval hound, depicted across the art and craft of the time, from tapestry to brooch.
+A dragon – especially a small dragon – is in itself of course a very medieval image.
+A deer-hound is an ancient and defunct breed which is essential the Platonic ideal of the medieval hound, depicted across the art and craft of the time, from tapestry to brooch.

 There’s a kind of smoking gun of imaginative thought here, because dæmons as mythological beasts is a note which rather disappears as the story goes on, but which also has not been edited out.

 If proof of a medieval ordering of animal symbolism was needed ‘a dragon the size of a deer-hound” is it.

 Equally telling is the visibility of an editing process at work, because it shows us what Pullman considered and kept in.
 As I mention, "a fair woman" is edited out from every edition after the first.
 He also gets rid of a minor inconsistency, where Ma Costa's dæmon is given two different forms at two different points.
 And Pullman might have equally chosen to edit out these few early mentions of mythical-creature dæmons.
 After all they disappear from the page as the story goes on.
 But he does not.
 He apparently wanted the images of these beasts remaining part of the writing of the writing of the dæmon idea, he wanted the space they carved out in the reader’s imagination and associations they planted.